alMohimanul/MaatriCare/README.md

 - The system automatically calculates current pregnancy week and trimester

 ### 2. Conversational Interface
-- Ask questions in natural language (English or Bengali)
+- Ask questions in natural language, e.g.:
+  - "What should I eat in my 24th week?"
+  - "I'm experiencing nausea, is this normal?"
 - Get personalized responses based on your pregnancy stage
 - Use quick action buttons for common requests